 Tongariro National Park – all you need to know!

-Over the course of the past years, we’ve been asked quite some times by New Zealand bound travelers what our favorite national park here is.
-It’s a hard choice because out of the ten we have been to (there are fourteen in total) we have a special connection to all of them.
+Over the course of the past years, we’ve been asked quite some times by New Zealand bound travelers what our spot on the North Island is.
+It’s a difficult choice as out of the twelve we have been to (there are fourteen in total) we have a special connection to all of them.
 However, if we would have to choose, we would pick Tongariro National Park.
 Why?
 Because it’s so different compared to the rest of New Zealand.
 It’s beautiful yet scary and completely different than the rest of the country.
 Join us on a virtual journey to one of the most amazing landscapes you will ever encounter!

 Established in 1887, Tongariro National Park was New Zealand’s first National Park.
 It’s also one of the world’s 28 mixed cultural and natural Unesco Heritage Sites because of its outstanding natural features and cultural association with the Maori.
 You will definitely understand this when you are visiting.